protonemedia/laravel-eloquent-scope-as-select/README.md

 });
 ```

-This is harder to achieve when scopes get more complex, or when you chain various scopes.
+This is harder to achieve when scopes get more complicated or when you chain various scopes.
 Let's add a relationship and another scope to the `Post` model:

 ```php
 class Post extends Model